scottfk/vf2-torvalds-kernel-config-sfk/README.md

 NB:  I tend to favor built-in over modules.
 My mind can be changed on this, however.

 I will update this on each RC, always saying "NO" to any new setting that is not relevant to the VF2.
 Once a kernel version gets released, I will do a final build and from there create a new config file for the next version's first RC.

+The config here will have been tested to have compiled on my VF2:

+- Machine model: StarFive VisionFive 2 v1.3B
+- OS: Ubuntu Oracular Oriole 24.10
+- Boot device: MMC